Europe gives U.S.-EU trade reprieve a measured welcome

 “The one thing we have learned from the last 18 months of Trump’s gyrating trade policies is that whatever looks certain today is likely to be undermined tomorrow,” Gavekal strategists said in a note.

-Additional reporting by Paul Carrel, Michael Hogan and Saikat Chatterjee; writing by David Stamp; Editing by Angus MacSwan
+Additional reporting by Paul Carrel, Michael Hogan, Susan Heavey and Saikat Chatterjee; writing by David Stamp; Editing by Angus MacSwan